Concussion Lawsuit After an Accident in California

 Concussion Treatment and Recovery

-No two concussions are the same, and while some people will be back to normal after a few days, it takes other patients much longer to recover.
+How to recover from a concussion?
+No two concussions are the same, and while some people are back to normal within a few days, others take much longer to recover.

 Who is Liable for Concussion Injuries?

-That depends on the cause of the injury.
-Some examples of parties who may be held liable for a concussion include:
+This depends on the cause of the injury.
+Some examples of parties who may be held liable in a concussion recovery case include:

 - Negligent drivers